Aftertone vs Motion (2026): Intentional Planning vs Full AI Autopilot

 Key difference: Motion takes control of your schedule.
 Aftertone keeps you in control and helps you get better at it over time.

 Motion wants to schedule your entire life for you.
 It takes your tasks, deadlines, priorities, and time estimates, and builds your day for you.
-It also costs $29/month, takes 2-4 weeks to set up properly, and has recently expanded into AI Employees, docs, meeting scheduling, and team project management.
+It starts at $19/month (annual), takes 2β4 weeks to set up properly, and has expanded into AI Employees, docs, meeting scheduling, and team project management β a scope that one G2 reviewer described as βchasing trendsβ at the expense of the core product.

 Aftertone wants to help you do your actual work.
 It gives you time blocks, task management, a Focus Screen that adapts while you work, and AI that studies your patterns and tells you how to get better.
-It takes 5 minutes to set up and costs £100 once.
+It takes 5 minutes to set up and is $30/month.

 Comparison Table